Our camps are fully booked!

 If creepy crawlers fascinate your child, then the summer bug camp is an ideal summer activity.
 We will host two separate week-long summer camps for children ages 6 to 10.
 If your child falls outside of this age range please contact us, we do make exceptions for children who really love working with bugs.
 Campers will learn about insect natural history and biodiversity through a series of fun project and activities.
 Campers collect insects and create their own insect collection, build their own bug, and we finish the week with by preparing and sharing insect cuisine with invited family members and friends.

 The first camp will take place Monday, June 28, through Friday, July 2, and the second camp will take place Monday, July 19, through Friday, July 23.
 (Unfortunately both camps are now fully booked!
-Can request to be put on a wait list.
-Please email ).
+Can request to be put on a wait list, however --- there are at least 12 people on each waitlist for each week.
+But please still feel free to email firstname.lastname@example.org).
 Both camps run from 9:00 AM to 4:00 PM.
 The first camp will be held at the Museum of Northern Arizona (MNA) and the second camp will be held at Willow Bend Environmental Education Center, both in Flagstaff, Arizona.
 In addition to the “Summer Bug Camps” we also offer the “Traveling Arthropod Show” for school and public groups during the year.

 Fees & Scholarships